-Any long time Macheesmo reader knows I don’t have much of a sweet tooth, but I can’t help but try my hand at a few cookies throughout the fall holidays.
+Any long-time Macheesmo reader knows I don’t have much of a sweet tooth, but I can’t help but try my hand at a few cookies throughout the fall holidays.
 These Pumpkin Pie Sugar Cookies started as a simple sugar cookie that I iced with bright orange icing.

 I used a stand mixer to beat everything together really well, but you could use a hand mixer to cream the ingredients together as well.

-Portion out your cookies and roll them in sugar before placing them on a sheet pan.
+Next, portion out your cookies and roll them in sugar before placing them on a sheet pan.
 Then use a measuring cup to flatten them.

 TIP: Dip the bottom of the measuring cup in sugar as well and it won’t stick to the cookies.